 The story starts out in a library so (after introductions) I open the session by asking the children about libraries and librarians they know.
 We also talk about how magical it is to get lost in a story - and about whether anyone has ever wanted to become part of the story they were reading.
 I then introduce the book and give a 10-15 minute reading.
 This is followed by questions from the children about being a writer, how I get my ideas, my other books and so on.

-After introducing myself and briefly showing the children my website, I ask the children a bit about their reading habits and what they think makes a good story.
+After introductions I ask the children about their reading habits and what they think makes a good story.
 I go on to briefly talk about the inspiration for all three books, then focus on one or two for readings.
-Which book/s I choose for the readings depends either on a show of hands from the audience or on whether the teacher would like a particular book or books covered to tie in with other school work/ themes.
+The book/s I choose for the readings depends either on a show of hands from the audience or on whether the teacher would like a particular book or books covered to tie in with other school work/ themes.

-The Q&A session for these year groups tends to go on longer and during this time I show the children slides and live web connections demonstrating how I work with my illustrator and editor.
+The Q&A session for these year groups tends to go on longer and during this time I show the children slides and a video demonstrating how I work with my illustrator and editor.
 In particular, for Walter Brown and the Magician's Hat I have a fun series of slides showing how the story went from first idea to finished product, highlighting some of the key changes that took place along the way to improve the characters and storyline.
-My slides are set up so that I can tailor what I cover to meet the audience's questions and interests.
+My slides are set up so that I can tailor what I cover to meet the audience's age, questions and interests.

 Years 5/6 - Optional extra session if I'm at the school all day